OpenNTF/org.openntf.xsp.jakartaee/README.md

 }
 ```

-Additionally, the CDI system can inject implementations of interfaces based on available concrete implementations:
+Additionally, the CDI system can inject implementations of interfaces based on available concrete implementations, as well as use `@PostConstruct` and `@PreDestroy` annotations:

 ```java
 public class RequestGuy extends AbstractBean {